microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

 You'll need some prerequisites:

 - vagrant - found at <https://www.vagrantup.com/>
   - The vagrant-scp plugin - just run `vagrant plugin install vagrant-scp`
+  - The vagrant-parallels plugin - `vagrant plugin install vagrant-parallels`
 - Parallels - found at <https://parallels.com>
 - An Xcode installer - you can get this from Apple's developer website, although you'll need to sign in first: <https://developer.apple.com/downloads>